rumca-js/crawler-buddy/README.md

  - Properties - general properties, like title, description, thumbnail, language, date\_published, feed\_url
  - Streams - some handlers provide more data streams than "Text" or "Binary".
 For youtube we collect also yt-dlp JSON output, or return dislike data
- - Response - commonly used response fields Provides Content-Type, Content-Length, status\_code, etc.
+ - Response - commonly used response fields Provides Content-Type, Content-Length, status\_code, etc. Contains also request data
  - Headers - all response headers of page.
 Provides Content-Type, Content-Length, etc.
  - Entries - if the link contains subordinate elements, like RSS, this field is populated with their meta data